Inside Jokes: How a Good Story Helps Family Satisfaction

 • Enjoy each other!
 Laugh at yourselves and bask in the memories.

 Clearly, family stories are directly related to family functioning.
 With a little positive communication, families can create a narrative that supports who they are and builds unity over time.
+Now is a great time to begin thinking of your family stories so you can start sharing them at your family’s next dinner or get together.

 I’d love to hear one of your family stories!
 Share it in the comments section below.